Palomar Health

-Palomar Health is a California health care district in San Diego County.
+Palomar UC San Diego Health is a California health care district in San Diego County.
 It operates Palomar Medical Center Escondido, Palomar Medical Center Poway, and various other facilities and programs.

 Covering 800 sqmi, Palomar Health is California's largest health care district by area.
 The district was formed in 1984, replacing the Escondido Valley Hospital Association which itself was formed in 1945.

 Governance

 Each California health care district is governed by a locally elected board of directors.
 Candidates are elected to the board of directors for four-year terms.
 For example, an election for 3 out of the 7 directors took place during the November 2012 California elections.